Incoming webhooks

 System.out.println(response); // WebhookResponse(code=200, message=OK, body=ok)

-If the URL is invalid or no longer available, you'll receive other responses as below.
+If the URL is invalid or no longer available, you'll receive responses as below.

 WebhookResponse(code=404, message=Not Found, body=no_team)

-Another way is to build a Java object representing a webhook payload.
+Another way to send a payload is to build a Java object representing a webhook payload.

 import com.slack.api.Slack;